FollowTheProcess/pytoil/docs/commands/show.md

 ## Local

 `local` shows all the projects you already have in your configured projects directory (see [config] for how to set this!).
+If you don't have any local projects yet, pytoil will let you know.

 <div class="termy">